 I see from a Facebook site on Mamaroneck High School theater that Regina also did a couple of musicals, ‘My Fair Lady’ being one of them.
 Quite a production for a high school theater group.
-That was the year when I had a leave of absence and I was in Paris, on the recommendation, of my wonderful friend Janet Rogowski.
+That was the year when I had a leave of absence and I was in Paris, on the urging, of my wonderful friend and colleague, Janet Rogowski.

 And there was ‘The Threepenny Opera’ – in German ”Die Dreigroschenoper’..
 My lifelong connection to Bertolt Brecht’s and Kurt Weill’s masterpiece began in 1946.
 The play’s first opening was on 31 August 1928 at the Berliner Ensemble, Theater am Schiffbauerdamm, founded by Bertholt Brecht, a Marxist.
 However, because of the rising Nazi movement, he and Kurt Weill, with wife Lotte Lenya, were wise to escape to the U.S. in 1933.